 - Were 27% less likely to begin alcohol use

 - Had 59% improvement in grades at school

 - Improved their ability to stay out of trouble

 - Credited mentors with improving their ability to avoid drugs

 (Sources: “Mentoring: Lessons Learned” (pdf), The Commonwelath Fund, Louis Harris and Associates, Ink., 1994: “Making A Difference: An Impact Study of Big Brothers/Big Sisters” (pdf), Public Private Ventures, 1995)

 Funding is provided by donations and grants from individuals, businesses, community groups, foundations.
 Examples are the Sonora Area Foundation, the State of California, the Black Hat Foundation and United Way California Capital Region.

-Mentoring Works host three fundraisers each year to support program operations.
+Mentoring Works host two fundraisers each year to support program operations.

 Here’s the list of what is coming up:

 Mentoring Works accepts protégés as young as seven years old and as mature as seventeen.
-Call Elena at 533-1397 x229 if you know a young person who could benefit from a mentor.
+Call Elena at 533-1397 x297if you know a young person who could benefit from a mentor.